-There are coastal systems, that have big domains (going into regional) and that may include data assimilation schemes, or pure forecast local coastal systems (run by providers of regional/basin systems in which the local systems are nested) that tend to have operational validation systems (taking benefit of the extensive use of the observational data sources done for assimilation purposes).
-There are examples of OOFSs supported by state agencies, such as the Canadian Government CONCEPTS (Canadian Operational Network for Coupled Environmental Prediction Systems) that develops and operates a hierarchy of OOFS.
+There are coastal systems that have big domains (going into regional) and that may include data assimilation schemes or pure forecast local coastal systems (run by providers of regional/basin systems in which the local systems are nested) that tend to have operational validation systems (taking advantage of the extensive use of the observational data sources done for assimilation purposes).
+There are examples of OOFSs supported by state agencies, such as the Canadian Government CONCEPTS (Canadian Operational Network for Coupled Environmental Prediction Systems) that develops and operates a hierarchy of OOFSs.
 These include the whole downscaling approach: going in this Canadian case from the Global Ice Ocean Prediction System (GIOPS; Smith et al., 2016) used to initialize coupled deterministic medium range predictions (Smith et al., 2018), as well as ensemble predictions (Peterson et al., 2022).
-The global system provides boundary conditions to the Regional Ice-Ocean Prediction System (RIOPS; Smith et al., 2021), which in turn provides boundary conditions and nudging fields for a Coastal Ice Ocean Prediction System (CIOPS; Paquin et al., 2024).
+The global system provides boundary conditions to the Regional Ice-Ocean Prediction System (RIOPS; Smith et al., 2021), which in turn provides boundary conditions and nudging fields for the Coastal Ice Ocean Prediction System (CIOPS; Paquin et al., 2024).
 Recently, six port-scale prediction systems have also been put in place.
-Paquin et al. 2019 presented the prototype of the mentioned port models, whereas Nudds et al. (2020) presented the initial intercomparison projects that took place to compare the NEMO model implementation described in Paquin et al. (2019) with an unstructured model implementation using FVCOM.
+Paquin et al. (2019) presented the prototype of the mentioned port models, whereas Nudds et al. (2020) presented the initial intercomparison projects that took place to compare the NEMO model implementation described in Paquin et al. (2019) with an unstructured model implementation using the Finite Volume Community Ocean Model (FV-COM).
 CONCEPTS also develops and operates deterministic and ensemble wave and storm surge prediction systems.
 Proposed changes to these systems must follow a set of formalized verification standards.
-Evaluation of forecast skill as a function of lead time is also made.
+Evaluation of forecast skill as a function of lead time is also done.
 Monitoring systems are also in place to ensure the quality of real-time analyses.
-Forecasts are evaluated in near real-time as part of the OceanPredict Class4 intercomparison activity (Ryan et al., 2015), and evaluations are predominately made against available observations, but also include comparison to analyses for the longer-range coupled forecasts.
+Forecasts are evaluated in near-real time as part of the OceanPredict Class 4 intercomparison activity (Ryan et al., 2015), and evaluations are predominately made against available observations, but also include comparison to analyses for the longer-range coupled forecasts.
 These include assimilated satellite (sea level anomaly, sea surface temperature, sea ice concentration) and in situ observations (Argo, buoys, moorings, gliders, field campaigns, etc.).
-Additional independent evaluations are made against tide gauges, ADCP, HF Radar, drifters, ice beacons (Chikhar et al., 2019) and estimates of sea ice and snow thickness.
-Evaluations are also made of transports across reference sections and of surface fluxes (both against observations as well as in terms of budgets, e.g., Roy et al. (2015) and Dupont et al. (2015)).
-Finally, userrelevant verification is made in terms of sea ice (e.g. probability of ice, ice formation and melt dates) and ocean (e.g. eddy identification and properties) features (Smith and Fortin, 2022).
+Additional independent evaluations are made against tide gauges, ADCPs, HF radars, drifters and ice beacons (Chikhar et al., 2019) and estimates of sea ice and snow thickness.
+Evaluations are also done of transports across reference sections and of surface fluxes (both against observations as well as in terms of budget; e.g. Roy et al., 2015; Dupont et al., 2015).
+Finally, user-relevant verification is done in terms of sea ice (e.g. probability of ice, ice formation and melt dates) and ocean (e.g. eddy identification and properties) features (Smith and Fortin, 2022).
 An ongoing effort is underway to quantify unconstrained variability in the systems and to provide uncertainty estimates to users.